Avocado

 Powder helps (if it isn't flavored).
 If tolerated, a

 point.
-Mixing 1/2 tsp of Gelatine into a quarter cup of
+Mixing 1/2 tsp of Gelatine into hot water before

 - If making a pie, select